dankreiger/floppy-scripts/README.md

 ### TODO for real:

-- make a real version of this maybe (with optiions for TS or JS)
+- make a real version of this maybe (with options for TS or JS)
 - write tests first
 - plan folder structure before you write this
 - do it when you feel like you have some time